 How did you decide to become a support group facilitator?

-I went to the 2010 Myotonic Annual Conference in Minneapolis, never having met anyone with DM before.
+I went to the 2010 MDF Annual Conference in Minneapolis, never having met anyone with DM before.
 At the conference, there was a whole room full of us.
 For the first time, I knew I wasn’t alone.
 Later, I realized there were no DM support groups in Washington, DC.
-I contacted Leslie Krongold, who formerly ran the Myotonic Support Group Network, to talk about starting one.
+I contacted Leslie Krongold, who formerly ran the MDF Support Group Network, to talk about starting one.

 I have a wonderful family and was in a relationship that was very fulfilling.
 But still, I have this difference on chromosome 19 that I carry around.
 I ached a little bit inside from the loneliness that difference can cause.
 My personal motivation came from a desire to connect.

 How did you begin?